Shift Technologies (SFT) and Its Rivals Financial Comparison

-Shift Technologies (NASDAQ: SFT) is one of 30 publicly-traded companies in the “Automotive dealers & gasoline service stations” industry, but how does it weigh in compared to its rivals?
-We will compare Shift Technologies to similar companies based on the strength of its risk, profitability, institutional ownership, valuation, analyst recommendations, earnings and dividends.
+Shift Technologies (NASDAQ: SFT) is one of 30 public companies in the “Automotive dealers & gasoline service stations” industry, but how does it weigh in compared to its competitors?
+We will compare Shift Technologies to similar businesses based on the strength of its valuation, institutional ownership, profitability, dividends, risk, analyst recommendations and earnings.

+Shift Technologies has a beta of 0.75, indicating that its share price is 25% less volatile than the S&P 500.
+Comparatively, Shift Technologies’ competitors have a beta of 4.00, indicating that their average share price is 300% more volatile than the S&P 500.

-This is a breakdown of recent ratings and target prices for Shift Technologies and its rivals, as provided by MarketBeat.
+This is a summary of current ratings and target prices for Shift Technologies and its competitors, as provided by MarketBeat.com.

 |Sell Ratings